Canning meals in a jar is a great way to have delicious homemade prepared food ready to heat and eat, all right from your pantry shelf.

 - Sausage and Bean Soup

-Beyond meals that are explicit “meal in a jar” recipes, there are a number of other canning recipes that make up most of a meal already.
-Things like ready-made pasta sauce, especially pasta sauce with meat, just require cooking a bit of pasta on the side.
+Beyond explicit “meal in a jar” recipes, there are several other canning recipes that already make up most of a meal.
+Things like ready-made pasta sauce, especially pasta sauce with meat, only require cooking some pasta on the side.

-These are almost a full meal, and definitely worth keeping on your pantry shelf.
+These are almost a full meal and worth keeping on your pantry shelf.

 Canning Recipe Guides